mverdon/kicad-library/README.md

-Replace or merge the symbol and footprint tables (`sym-lib-table`, `fp-lib-table`) present in the KiCad preferences folder with the files in the folder `config`.
+Replace or merge the symbol and footprint tables (`sym-lib-table`, `fp-lib-table`) present in the KiCad preferences folder with the files in the folder `config`:

-On Linux, the preferences are in `~/.config/kicad`.
+- On Linux, the preferences are in `~/.config/kicad`.
-On Windows, the preferences are in `%APPDATA%\kicad` (= `%HOMEPATH%\AppData\Roaming\kicad`).
+- On Windows, the preferences are in `%APPDATA%\kicad` (= `%HOMEPATH%\AppData\Roaming\kicad`).
-On macOS, the preferences are in `~/Library/Preferences/kicad`.
+- On macOS, the preferences are in `~/Library/Preferences/kicad`.